As-exact-as-possible repair of unprintable STL files: Conversion Algorithm

 \subsection{From STL files to polyhedra}

 After having deleted all the irregular and degenerate triangles we can easily extract a layer by simply removing possible equivalent triangles.
-To do this efficiently, we pre-sort all the triangles in lexycographical order so that equivalent triangles are contiguous in the sorted list.
 The remaining triangles are used to create an induced mesh.
 If such a mesh has no self-intersections, then it is a valid Euclidean simplicial complex \cite{ferrario11} whose realization is a polyhedron.
-In other words, the intersection of any two non-disjoint triangles is either an edge or a vertex.
-Conversely, if self-intersections occur in the induced mesh, new simplexes must be created to represent them in the abstract complex too.
-An efficient approach to perform this operation is described in \cite{attene2014}.
-Other methods include the publicly available software \emph{Cork} \cite{cork} which is extremely fast but does not guarantee an intersection-free output in all the cases, and the library \emph{LibIGL} \cite{libigl}, which uses \emph{Cork} as long as it is robust enough and switches to exact arithmetic for the most difficult cases.
-In any case, the result of such an operation is expected to be a possibly non-manifold mesh without intersections.
+If self-intersections occur, new simplexes must be created to represent them in the abstract complex too \cite{attene2014}, so that the result is a possibly non-manifold mesh without intersections.